richie-chauhan/todoApp/README.md

 ## Todo List React js and PHP

+This is a fork of https://github.com/jamalhassouni/todoApp.
+We are using it to see if you have the ability to install it and make it run.

 ## Details
 A single-page web application, built using the React framework , php And Mysql